chjome/DataAnalytics/README.md

     - Simple turn based game that tracks player and enemy positions on a grid and simulated a battle on collision.
     - Relevent Files: adv.cpp

-4. Taskflo
-    - Programming Language: Java
-    - Developed a web application called "TaskFlo" using Java with PostgreSQL and Spring Boot.
-    - Designed and implemented a user-friendly interface for tracking user-created tasks.
-    - Utilized database management techniques to store and retrieve task data efficiently.
-    - Relevent Files: taskflo folder